 Welcome!
 This post is part 2 of a three-part series on building and managing a marketing budget:

-- Part 1: How to Organize Your Marketing Budgets
+- Part 1: Best Practices for Organizing Your Marketing Budget

-- Part 2: How to Build Out a Marketing Budget [below]
+- Part 2: Best Practices for Building Out a Marketing Budget [below]

 Note: this guide is written with marketing teams of 10 or more in mind.